Gaza genocide: Destruction of cultural, religious and educational sites

 Amnesty International notes that "while the destruction of historical, cultural and religious property or heritage is not considered a prohibited act under the Genocide Convention, the ICJ has established that such destruction can provide evidence of intent to physically destroy the group when carried out deliberately."
 The Lemkin Institute for Genocide Prevention has said that Israel's deliberate destruction of cemeteries in Gaza indicates genocidal intent because it enacts the "erasure of a people's...historical presence".

 Since 7 October 2023, the IDF has been accused of using excessive force against dozens of schools; theft; desecration and mutilation of deceased Palestinians; and making no, or an inadequate, distinction between Hamas forces and civilians.
 The targeting of cultural and educational sites have also been cited as genocidal acts, as has the use of white phosphorus.

 On 18 April 2024, UN experts in Geneva condemned Israel for its "scholasticide" in Gaza, finding that it had destroyed more than 80% of schools and killed 5,000 students, 261 teachers, and dozens of professors.

-Amnesty identified at least four instances in which there was "no imperative military necessity" for the deliberate destruction of Gazan cultural and religious sites: the destruction of the Al-Mughraqa campus of Al-Azhar University, the Al-Zahra campus of Israa University, the Al-Dhilal mosque and Bani Suheila cemetery in Khan Younis, and the Al-Istiqlal mosque in Khan Younis.
-Amnesty pointed to the attitudes and behaviour of Israeli soldiers involved in the demolitions of these sites in videos posted on social media as evidence that these actions demonstrated genocidal intent.
-Amnesty also noted the overall volume of destruction of Gazan cultural, historical and religious sites, including Gaza's central archives.
+Amnesty International identified at least four instances in which there was "no imperative military necessity" for the deliberate destruction of Gazan cultural and religious sites: the destruction of the Al-Mughraqa campus of Al-Azhar University, the Al-Zahra campus of Israa University, the Al-Dhilal mosque and Bani Suheila cemetery in Khan Younis, and the Al-Istiqlal mosque in Khan Younis.
+Amnesty International pointed to the attitudes and behaviour of Israeli soldiers involved in the demolitions of these sites in videos posted on social media as evidence that these actions demonstrated genocidal intent.
+Amnesty International also noted the overall volume of destruction of Gazan cultural, historical and religious sites, including Gaza's central archives.

 As of January 2025, Israel had destroyed 815 mosques and 19 cemeteries during the Gaza war.

 In June 2025, UN experts published a report saying Israel had committed the crime against humanity of extermination for "killing civilians sheltering in schools and religious sites".
 According to the report, Israel has destroyed over 90% of educational buildings in Gaza.

-Serious bodily and mental harm, and sexual violence
+Targeting of specific groups

-The number of injured since 7 October 2023 due to Israeli military actions is greater than 170,000, and Gaza has the most child amputees per capita worldwide.
-In the same period over 990 Palestinians have been killed in the West Bank.
-Israel has been accused of indiscriminate mass detentions and has been documented making threats of mutilation, death, arson, and rape, and torturing Palestinians detained without charges.
-By March 2024, an estimated 17,000 children were "wounded children, no surviving family" (WCNSF), a new medical term.
+Educators